 Though Tricia trusted Christ as her Savior as a child during her young adult college years she questioned whether her faith could be reconciled with the scientific and historical evidence.
 Determined to get answers, she embarked on a journey that eventually led her to study apologetics at Southern Evangelical Seminary.
 She is now a PhD student at SES.

-*To invite Tricia to speak at your event or conference, email her at firstname.lastname@example.org.
+To invite Tricia to speak at your event or conference, click here or email her at email@example.com.